ramfitness

 A: Bioelectrical Impedance Analysis (BIA) is a commonly used method for estimating body composition by determining the electrical impedance, or opposition to the flow of an electric current, of body tissues, which can be used to calculate an estimate of total body water.
 TBW can be used to estimate fat-free body mass and, by difference with body weight, body fat.

-Since BIA is hydration-dependant test, fluctuation in the body hydration level can affect the accuracy of the readings.
+Since BIA is hydration-dependent test, fluctuation in the body hydration level can affect the accuracy of the readings.
 To insure the best accurate results, attention to the following suggestions should be given:

 You should not exercise or perform any vigorous activity for at least 8 hours before your test to ensure accurate body fluid results.